Length extension attack: Example

 The server would perform the request given (to deliver ten waffles of type eggo to the given location for user "1") only if the signature is valid for the user.
 The signature used here is a MAC, signed with a key not known to the attacker.
-(This example is also vulnerable to a replay attack, by sending the same request and signature a second time.)

-It is possible for an attacker to modify the request, in this example switching the requested waffle from "eggo" to "liege."
+It is possible for an attacker to modify the request in this example by switching the requested waffle from "eggo" to "liege."
 This can be done by taking advantage of a flexibility in the message format if duplicate content in the query string gives preference to the latter value.
 This flexibility does not indicate an exploit in the message format, because the message format was never designed to be cryptographically secure in the first place, without the signature algorithm to help it.